ihuku/cl-naivechain/README.md

 $ ros exec naivechain 3002 6002
 ```

-Now two peers are started.
+Now, two peers are started.
-Let's open new terminal and try talking to them by using API below.
+Let's open a new terminal and try talking to them by using HTTP API below.

 #### To get Blockchain of the first peer:
 ```